act-org/dls/docs/GUIDE.md

 (components) across different projects that have a completely different look and feel.
-And this is why you should always prefer to use Material UI primitives over native DOM elements — the theme flows throughout all Material UI building blocks, and this is not the case with native DOM elements.
+And this is why you should always prefer to use Material UI primitives over native DOM elements — the theme flows throughout all Material UI building blocks.
+This is not the case for native DOM elements.

 ## Creating a Custom Component